How to Write a Nursing Resume (With Tips and Example)

 Choose a standard, easily readable font

-Choose a standard, simple, and easy-to-read font that's compatible with resume scanning software, such as Arial, Courier, or Times New Roman.
-Make sure the font size is big enough for people to read, usually between 10 and 12pts, and avoid bright colours.
+Choose a standard, simple, and easy-to-read font compatible with resume scanning software, such as Arial, Courier, or Times New Roman.
+Ensure the font size is big enough for people to read, usually between 10 and 12pts, and avoid bright colours.

 Keep it short